wp-plugins/my-bootstrap-menu/readme.txt

 == Changelog ==
 = 1.0 =
  First release!
+= 1.0.1 =
+Minor fixes for unique menu id, to remove non alpha-numeric characters.

  == Upgrade Notice ==
 N/A

 == About us ==
-This plugin has been developed by Michael Carder Ltd. It is is built on the ['My Plugin Settings'](http://www.codetoolbox.net/wordpress/wordpress-plugins/my-plugin-settings/) framework which creates simple and intuitive user interfaces for input forms; including media dialogues and the popup selection of [Bootstrap Glyphicons](http://glyphicons.com/).
+This plugin has been developed by [Michael Carder Ltd](http://www.michaelcarder.com/).
+It is is built on the ['My Plugin Settings'](http://www.codetoolbox.net/wordpress/wordpress-plugins/my-plugin-settings/) framework which creates simple and intuitive user interfaces for input forms; including media dialogues and the popup selection of [Bootstrap Glyphicons](http://glyphicons.com/).

 Contact us for more information.